-- 1-The NCAA developed the Academic Progress Report (APR) to track a university's commitment to enhancing the student-athlete's potential of earning their undergraduate degree.
-The APR provides a "real time" snapshot of a Division I team's eligibility and retention success, (the APR pertains only to student-athletes who are receiving an athletic scholarship). - 2-The NCAA has set a minimum APR standard for each athletic program.
+1-The NCAA developed the Academic Progress Report (APR) to track a university's commitment to enhancing the student-athlete's potential of earning their undergraduate degree.
+The APR provides a "real time" snapshot of a Division I team's eligibility and retention success, (the APR pertains only to student-athletes who are receiving an athletic scholarship).

+2-The NCAA has set a minimum APR standard for each athletic program.
 This standard is calculated by averaging a sport program's eligibility and retention points for the last 4 years.
 Each sport must maintain or exceed the minimum standard.
-(The minimum APR standard will increase to 930 for the 2014-15 year and thereafter.) - 3-The men's programs met or exceeded APR standards for post-season eligibility and did not have to serve any penalties.
+(The minimum APR standard is 930.)

+3-The men's programs met or exceeded APR standards for post-season eligibility and therefore did not have to serve any penalties.